Corey Bailey

 16GB (name brand) USB device, that was about two-thirds full.
 Out of curiosity,

-I plugged it in and it ran very slow, taking a long time to read.
-I did this on two
+I plugged it in and it ran very slow, taking a long time to read and list the contents.

-different computers with the same results.
-Being the “fix it” person that I am, I
+I did this on two computers with the same results.
+Being the ‘fix it’ person that I am,

-ran very slow, about 6 Gigabytes per second (GB/s).
-During the transfer, the drive
+drive ran very slow, about 6 Gigabytes per second (GB/s).
+During the transfer, the

-which, is about the speed I usually get from USB-2……….Go figure!
+24 GB/s which, is about the speed I usually get from USB-2……….Go figure!

 DVD-R’s are another possibility.
 Particularly if you don’t have enough material to